Environmental

 Code Scheduled or Hazardous Waste Generated Total Weight (MT) Disposal Method

-SW109 Fluorescent Bulb 0.5 To reuse, if possible.
 To dispose to approved disposal facility, if not reusable.

-Total 698.1
+Total 693.5

 The disposal and management of such wastes were carried out by competent skilled personnel under the watchful eye of Management to ensure that there is no contamination of ground water, surface water and air quality that could harm the environment or affect human health.
-In FYE2023, the following such wastes were recorded, managed and disposed appropriately by the Group:
+In FYE2024, the following such wastes were recorded, managed and disposed appropriately by the Group:

 Waste